sueszli/blog/choosing macos.md

-# a love letter to macos
+# choosing macos

+here's a list of the things that bother me about other operating systems, so much so that i'm willing to pay the apple tax to use macos.
-this is just a personal story on how i surprisingly came to love macos and in no way a recommendation for you to switch to macos. please use whatever works best for you and ✨brings you the most joy✨.

-i was inspired to make this post because of wolfgang's video on [why he switched to macos (as a linux user)](https://www.youtube.com/watch?v=X0DIHlnD_S0).
+this is in no way a recommendation for you to switch to macos. please use whatever works best for your workflow. also check out wolfgang's video on [why he switched to macos (as a linux user)](https://www.youtube.com/watch?v=X0DIHlnD_S0) as it covers a lot of the same points.

-## backstory

-i've now used linux, windows and macos as my daily driver for years and thought i might share my thoughts on the topic.

-i initially started using windows xp on our family laptop, which was a sony vaio. then on my first personal laptop i used windows 7 and later switched to ubuntu. i then hopped through a bunch of distros until i settled on "pop_os!" as my daily driver and "zorin os" for the older machines i found in thrift stores. i also used arch and some \*BSD distros on my servers and vms for the fun of it. but that's a story for another time.

-i later learned how dual booting work. running a dual boot machine allowed me to switch between windows and linux whenever i needed to. this way i enjoyed the best of both worlds.

-and i actually had never used a mac until i started working at a startup in vienna, where i was given a macbook pro as my work machine. at first i was a bit annoyed since i used to poke fun at macos users for and "paying for the brand" but i've come to realize that macos is actually amazing (at least for me).

-so here's a list of the things that bother me about other operating systems and why i really enjoy using macos.

 ## downsides of linux